 Vitamin E can also help with inflammation, such as the swelling of puffy under-eye circles or angry red acne.

 As a natural component in sebum, the oil produced by our skin, it may also help with dry, flaky complexions.
-Vitamin E is even being explored as a treatment for psoriasis and eczema!
+Vitamin E is even being explored as a treatment for psoriasis and eczema.

-In terms of our diet, Vitamin E is particularly concentrated in nuts and cooking oils.
+As for food sources, vitamin E is particularly concentrated in nuts and cooking oils.
 You can find it in ingredients like:

 43. Extra virgin olive oil (especially cold-pressed)